 - Automation and reporting

 While martech stacks in other industries often focus on digital acquisition, construction stacks need to bridge both marketing and operations so projects run smoothly and relationships stay strong across many years.
+Because the marketing work doesn’t stop at “lead generated”.
+In construction, the experience people have while you’re quoting, tendering, and delivering becomes part of your reputation.

 Key differences between general martech and construction specific martech